-HBO has announced that the eighth and final season of Game of Thrones will premiere in 2019.
-This means that fans must wait at least a year to find out what happens to Jon Snow, Daenerys Targaryen and the rest of the Westerosi.
+HBO has announced that the eighth and final season of Game of Thrones will premiere in the first half of 2019.
+This means that there’s less than a year until fans finally find out the ultimate fate of Jon Snow, Daenerys Targaryen and the rest of the Westerosi.

 When Does Games of Thrones Season 8 Start?

-In the past, HBO has released a Game of Thrones air date a few months before the new season premiered.
+In the past, HBO has released a Game of Thrones trailer a few months before the new season premiered.
+However, Bloys has said that while he thinks a season 8 trailer will drop before the new year, he’s not sure.

 How Many Episodes Are There in Season 8 of Game of Thrones?